 It is sunset here at the Lake.
-Your Creation, Lord, does its work.
-(I talked about that HERE last weekend.)
-The chatter in my head fades away.
-And in the silence, my friend, Sadness, cautiously peeks out to see if it is safe.
-I have been ignoring her, much of today spent in what I now recognize as aimless activity, all the while hoping I’ll get something “useful” done.
+Your Creation, Lord, does its work. as the chatter in my head fades away.
+And in the silence, my friend, Sadness, cautiously peeks out behind the Weeping Willow Tree to see if it is safe.
+I have been ignoring her, much of today spent in what I now recognize as aimless activity, all the while hoping I’ll get something useful done.
 It did not work.
 It never does.
-As I sit with Sadness, I am aware of November 8th approaching, the 12th anniversary of my brother’s death, a death accompanied by so many losses.

 the shaking of my faith